Ep. #466: Ben Shapiro, Michael Moore

 We're still on the air.

-so when you watch the video, you could relive it in the same stupid way you saw it that night.
+So when you watch the video, you can relive it in the same stupid way you saw it that night.

 New world, journalists reporting on the recall of 228,000 pounds of spam due to metal objects in the food?